munificent/ui-as-code/in-progress/parameter-freedom.md

 parameters need to have different types.
 At that point, you are usually forced to make both named and throw an exception if the user passes the wrong one.

 Individually, these are all fairly minor changes.
-But given how much code&mdash;especially Flutter UI code&mdash;is composed of method invocation, these changes can have a large impact on the clarity and brevity of a user's program.
+But given how much code, especially Flutter UI code, is composed of method invocation, these changes can have a large impact on the clarity and brevity of a user's program.
 They probably won't move the needle&mdash;we should look into more ambitious features in addition to these&mdash;but they eliminate a large number of small frictions.

 Since these changes are intertwined in the same corner of the language's semantics and grammar, this proposal addresses them all together.